Fibromyalgia - Diagnosis, Symptoms & Treatment

 Fibromyalgia is it complex, chronic pain disorder that affects people physically, mentally and socially.
 It is a syndrome rather than a disease.
 A syndrome is a collection of signs, symptoms and medical problems that tend to occur together but are not related to a specific disorder.

-- Fatigue: the fatigue of Fibromyalgia is much more than just being tired after a busy day it's an all-encompassing exhaustion that can interfere with your life on every level.
-The symptoms include profound exhaustion and poor stamina.
+- Fatigue: the fatigue of Fibromyalgia is much more than just being tired after a busy day it's an all-encompassing exhaustion The symptoms include poor stamina.

 - Sleep problems: Many patients have associated sleep disorders that prevent them from getting deep, restful, restorative sleep.
-Medical researchers have documented specific and distinctive abnormalities in the Stage 4 deep sleep of these patients.
-During sleep, Fibromyalgia patients are constantly interrupted by bursts of awake like brain activity, limiting the amount of time they spend in deep sleep.
+Obviously fatigue is a constant problem.
+Medical researchers have documented specific abnormalities in the Stage 4 deep sleep.

-- Other symptoms/overlapping conditions: Other symptoms may include irritable bowel and bladder, headaches and migraines, restless legs syndrome, impaired memory and concentration, skin sensitivities and rashes, dry eyes and mouth, anxiety, depression, ringing in the ears, dizziness, vision problems, Raynaud’s syndrome, a neurological symptoms and impaired coordination.
+- Other symptoms or possible conditions: Symptoms may include irritable bowel and bladder, headaches and migraines, restless legs syndrome, impaired memory and concentration ("fibro fog" as the inability of concentrate or focus), skin sensitivities and rashes, dry eyes and mouth, anxiety, depression, ringing in the ears, dizziness, vision problems, Raynaud’s syndrome, a neurological symptoms and impaired coordination.